SerhanMiah/Serhan-SpaceInvader/README.md

 ## Project Brief

-This involved a 7-day project to complete a classical game using Vanilla JS and CSS.
-I used my knowledge of JavaScript obtained at GA to make a moveable player with the function to shoot upwards.
-I had to clear intervals: set a Scoreboard and enable the Aliens to move down a grid.
+This 7-day project required Vanila JS and CSS to complete a classic game.
+Having studied JavaScript with GA, I used this to programme a version of Space Invadedrs.
+This features a moveable player with functions to shoot upward.
+I set clear intervals: a scoreboard, and Aliens which moved down a grid.

 ![game-screenshot](./assets/screenshots/image2.png)